ArpitSahu01/FitnessApp/README.md

 Personalized Fitness plan and Progress Tracker App:

-This app is developed as a submission for the GFG Hackathon, with the goal of creating a personalized user diet plan and tracking user progress.
+This app is developed  with the goal of creating a personalized user diet plan and tracking user progress.
 The app provides a seamless onboarding experience and offers various features to help users achieve their health and fitness goals.